Written English Requirement

 Methods of Satisfying the Written English Requirement

 a.
-Excelsior College® Examination, ENGX111 English Composition (fulfills the requirement for associate and bachelor’s degrees)
+Excelsior University® Examination, ENGX111 English Composition (fulfills the requirement for associate and bachelor’s degrees)

 b.
 UEXCEL® examination, ENGX110 College Writing (fulfills the requirement for the associate degrees; partially fulfills the requirement for the bachelor’s degrees)